 Also, our research shows that more people carpool to work here in the Old Great Falls Historic District (22.5%) than in 95.2% of the neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Old Great Falls Historic District neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Old Great Falls Historic District neighborhood have a highly unusual car ownership.
 31.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.3% of U.S. neighborhoods.

 Did you know that the Old Great Falls Historic District neighborhood has more South American and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 30.3% of this neighborhood's residents have South American ancestry and 8.0% have Dominican ancestry.